Sophiekhatali/Cloud-Based-Bus-Pass-System/README.md

-The Cloud-Based Bus Pass System is a digital platform designed to streamline public transportation in urban areas.
+The Cloud-Based Bus Pass System is a digital platform designed to streamline public transportation in Nairobi.
 It allows users to purchase, manage, and renew their bus passes online, providing real-time information about bus schedules and routes.